falkirks/Volt/README.md

-HTTPServer
+Volt (formerly HTTPServer)
 ==========

-HTTPServer is an hyper-powerful integrated website solution for PocketMine.
-Driven by Handlebars and pthreads, HTTPServer is an extensive webserver.
+Volt is an hyper-powerful integrated website solution for PocketMine.
+Driven by Handlebars and pthreads, volt is an extensive webserver.